-Existing antivirals have already been proved to be safe for humans, at a specific dose – so what needs to be done now is test whether they work in people with Covid-19.
-Although there are many small studies investigating the effectiveness of drugs like chloroquine, these can only give indications, not results that are conclusive enough to justify their approval.
+Existing antivirals have already been proved to be safe for humans, at a specific dose, so what needs to be done now is test whether they work in people with Covid-19.
+Although there are many small studies investigating the effectiveness of many different antivirals, these can only give indications, not results that are conclusive enough to justify their approval.
 What we need are large randomised controlled trials, with hundreds or thousands of people enrolled across the world, to tell us whether existing antivirals bring benefits to people with Covid-19.

 Existing anti-inflammatory drugs are also already known to be safe if used in certain ways.
 But because of the way these drugs interact with the immune system, we need more data to understand whether they are safe in the context of a Covid-19 infection.
 This can be done through small studies first, to assess what the right dose is, before moving into large randomised controlled studies to test their effectiveness.